Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 This area is actually pretty close to the Trevi Fountain but the price difference makes it worth separating the two.
 Again, this area is right in the mix of things and places most of the things you’d like to see within walking distance.
 There are also a lot of restaurants and shopping in the area – things to consider when determining where to stay in Rome with kids.

 This wonderful hotel is located right on the edge of Piazza Navona.
-Not only does it come with a complimentary continental breakfast, free wifi, and a flat screen TV but their rooftop deck has panoramic views of the entire piazza.
+Not only does it come with a complimentary continental breakfast, free wifi, and a flat-screen TV but its rooftop deck has panoramic views of the entire piazza.
 They have many room choices but they are one of the only hotels in Rome to offer a room big enough for 8.
 Yep, 8.
-Their 4 bedroom suite is a rarity in Europe and a perfect option for families that prefer more space.
+Their 4-bedroom suite is a rarity in Europe and a perfect option for families that prefer more space.
 They have smaller options available as well.

-Palazzo Navona Hotel gives you the standard fare: a spacious room, free wifi and air conditioning.
-But they also provide their guests with a free cell phone for navigation and any other cellular data needs.
+Palazzo Navona Hotel gives you the standard fare: a spacious room, free wifi, and air conditioning.
 Their family room options are awesome too with double, triple, and junior suites available.
 As a plus, they are located mere steps away from Piazza Navona.

 Residenza San Calisto will be a favorite amongst kids because their family rooms have bunk beds!
 It used to be a historical building and was renovated into a hotel with rooms and apartments.
 They also have an airport shuttle available for their guests.

-It’s no secret that we have a love thing going with NH Collection hotels so this choice was a no brainer.
-NH Collection Palazzo Cinquecento is literally steps away from the station.
+It’s no secret that we have a love thing going with NH Collection hotels so this choice was a no-brainer.
+NH Collection Palazzo Cinquecento is steps away from the station.
 Their breakfast options, while not free, are above par.
 They also have free wifi, air conditioning, and a minibar.
 They offer a variety of family rooms and kids under 12 stay free!

 The Liberty Boutique Hotel is a wonderful option for families big and small.
 They offer a family room with up to four beds to provide a variety of options for their guests.
 They also provide a continental breakfast buffet, free wifi, and a minibar.